jwreagor/xcode-vm/README.md

 ### Download Xcode

-Next we'll download Xcode.

-Like OS X, you'll need to manually download Xcode from Apple.

-Unlike OS X, we won't need the App Store if you've got an Apple Developer account.

-Click the following link to download the installation disk image.
-You'll be prompted to log into your Apple Developer account first.
+Next, you'll need to manually download Xcode from Apple.
+If you've got an Apple Developer account you can visit the link below.
+Click the following link and you'll be prompted to log into your Apple Developer account to begin the download.

 - [Download Xcode 7.2.1](https://developer.apple.com/services-account/download?path=/Developer_Tools/Xcode_7.2.1/Xcode_7.2.1.dmg)

-### Copy & Mount Xcode
+### Install Xcode

 Copy the downloaded file into our work directory and mount it into the VM's file system.